VivusHub/Vivus/README.md

 Vivus Hub API is owned and maintained by [Vivus Hub ltd](https://www.vivushub.com/vivus/?ref=github&adFor=events).
 You can follow us on Twitter at [VivusHub](https://www.twitter.com/vivushub) to get project updates or fork this repo.

 ## License
-The codes and all related text in this documentation falls under [Vivus Hub Content and Commercially available contents licence agreement](https://www.vivushub.com/vivus/interface/terms) and in some cases the GNU when applicable.
+The codes and all related text in this documentation falls under [Vivus Hub commercially available contents agreement](https://www.vivushub.com/vivus/interface/terms) and in some cases the GNU when applicable.
 In the event of a conflict between our terms and the GNU license, Vivus Hub terms takes precedent.